AckerlyXu/heima/articles/cosmos-db/indexing-policies.md

 >
 >

+### Customizing the indexing policy using the portal

+You can change the indexing policy of a collection using the Azure portal.
+Open your Azure Cosmos DB account in the Azure portal, select your collection, in the left navigation menu click **Settings**, and then click **Indexing Policy**.
+In the **Indexing Policy** blade, change your indexing policy and then click **OK** to save your changes.

 ### <a id="indexing-modes"></a>Database indexing modes
-Azure Cosmos DB supports three indexing modes which can be configured via the indexing policy on an Azure Cosmos DB collection – Consistent, Lazy and None.
+Azure Cosmos DB supports three indexing modes which can be configured via the indexing policy on an Azure Cosmos DB collection - Consistent, Lazy and None.

 **Consistent**: If an Azure Cosmos DB collection's policy is designated as "consistent", the queries on a given Azure Cosmos DB collection follow the same consistency level as specified for the point-reads (i.e. strong, bounded-staleness, session or eventual).
 The index is updated synchronously as part of the document update (i.e. insert, replace, update, and delete of a document in an Azure Cosmos DB collection).
 Consistent indexing supports consistent queries at the cost of possible reduction in write throughput.
 This reduction is a function of the unique paths that need to be indexed and the "consistency level".
 Consistent indexing mode is designed for "write quickly, query immediately" workloads.